mac389/sudo/mln/data/tracking-adding-entries.md

 #### Substance user

-A substance user is a person who self-administers a [biologically active substance](#biologically-active-substance) _S_ in order to realize at least one disposition that inheres in _S_
+A substance user is a person who self-administers a [biologically active substance](#biologically-active-substance) _S_ in order to realize at least one disposition that inheres in _S_.

 #### Drug user

-A drug user is a substance user who self-administers a deliberately manufactured substance (as opposed to a pharmacologically active component of a plant or another organism) so as to bring about at least one certain biological effect.
+A drug user is a substance user who self-administers a deliberately manufactured [biologically active substance](#biologically-active-substance) so as to realize a function of that deliberately manufactured [biologically active substance](#biologically-active-substance).

 #### Illicit drug user

-An illicit drug user is a drug user who self-administers drugs that a political body with legal force has prohibited from administration.
+An illicit drug user is a drug user who self-administers drugs that a political body with legal force has prohibited that user from self-administering.
+The prohibition arises because the drug user is an instance of group for whom self-administration is prohibited ( _e.g._ teens to young to drink alcohol, any citizen of a certain country)

 #### Biologically active substance